CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="HungryGames+resetGame"></a>

 ### hungryGames.resetGame(id, command) ⇒ <code>string</code>
-Reset the speciefied category of data from a game.
+Reset the specified category of data from a game.

 **Kind**: instance method of [<code>HungryGames</code>](#HungryGames)
 **Returns**: <code>string</code> - The message explaining what happened.